abhinavkashyap/sciwing/examples/genericsect_bow_elmo/Readme.md

-## Generic Section Classifier with Bag of words encoder and random initial word embeddings
+## Generic Section Classifier with Bag of words encoder and ELMO representations

 Generic Section Classifier helps in normalizing the different section headers to common names.
 For example "previous work" and "state of the art" can